igemsoftware/Toronto-2015/README.md

 University of Toronto iGEM (international Genetically Engineered Machine) is a student association dedicated to the practice of synthetic biology and dissemination of its scientific foundations.
 The culmination of each year's efforts is a submission to the iGEM conferences as the University of Toronto team

 ##Usage
-Straightforward drag and drop UI, D3 guys please add more info
+Straightforward drag and drop UI, ability to add species, and analazye their reactions and metabolites, along side calculating their flux.

 ##API References
   Name | Reference | Version